 Today’s recipe is indestructible.
-I did all I could to ruin it, yet somehow it baked into a very nice, every coffee cake.
+I did all I could to ruin it, yet somehow it baked into a very nice, everyday coffee cake.

 The recipe, before I started monkeying with it, was from the back of a can of Lucky Leaf Premium Blackberry Pie Filling.
 It’s not a flavor of pie filling I would have bought due to the fact we have lots of cheap and decent blackberries here, but Lucky Leaf had sent us a sample and I’d been having trouble deciding how to use it.
 I’m glad I finally tried it, because it was pretty good.
 I would have liked for there to have been more fruit, but the gel itself was not too sweet, less thick than some, smooth, and seemed a step above other canned pie filling.
 In a pinch (or when there were no blackberries), I’d buy it again.